Qualis/www-qual-is/_posts/job-on-offer-is-the-right-one.md

 ---
-title: "Helping you understand if a job on offer is the right one"
+title: "Helping You Determine if a Job Offer is the Right Fit"
-excerpt: "I recently had an offer of a job and was on the fence as to whether it was the right next opportunity for me.
-I decided to quickly put together a Radar Chart to help me understand what was important to me, and how that married up with my existing and the new role on offer."
+excerpt: "Uncertain about a job offer?
+A Radar Chart can help you compare key factors between your current role and the new opportunity.
+By assigning weightings and scores, you can visualize which job aligns better with your priorities."
 coverImage: "/assets/blog/categories/career.png"
 date: "2022-03-10"
 author: